kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ### Lead Shadows

 Once you have selected your Lead Shadows, each Shadow should get assigned to support two teams.
 One should be a team they have previously led or have extensive experience in.
 The other will be a team they have had no exposure to prior.
-This will make sure that they are well-rounded to step up to lead, and the subteams will get timely support.
+They will work closely with their subteams to provide timely support.
+This will make sure that they are well-rounded to step up to lead.

-In the event that a subteam loses a shadow, we might ask the paired Lead Shadow to step in as backup Shadow.
+In the event that a subteam loses a shadow, we might ask the paired Lead Shadow to step in as a backup Shadow.

 ## Standards